A federated social network for individuals and communities to design, operate and control their own digital lives.

 Bonfire builds upon ActivityPub - a W3C standard protocol – so it can be assembled and configured bottom-up.
 In this way, each Bonfire instance can reflect each community’s needs and vision whilst still being able to communicate with the rest of the 'fediverse', a virtual decentralised social space.

 The team at Bonfire are also currently developing a whole range of extensions to expand the possibilities of the fediverse, including circular economies (using ValueFlows) and community coordination.
-We think mixing social and economic activities together in a federated social network can unlock a whole new range of unexplored possibilities: offers and needs listings with geolocation; creating, discussing and voting on proposals; coordinating labour and distributing outcomes among participants; timebanking or mutual credit communities; collaborative budgets; as well as crowdfunding campaigns.
+This means experimenting with mixing social and economic activities together in a federated social network to unlock a whole new range of unexplored possibilities: offers and needs listings with geolocation; creating, discussing and voting on proposals; coordinating labour and distributing outcomes among participants; timebanking or mutual credit communities; collaborative budgets; as well as crowdfunding campaigns.

 We want to partner with communities, progressive municipalities, cooperatives and grassroots movements.
 Please get in touch!

 Drop us a line at team [at] bonfire.cafe